bitsofbits/kaggle_grasp_and_lift_eeg_detection/code/SUBMISSION_INFO.md

 files, so if you wish to replace files you will have to remove them manually before starting the run.

+### Differences from our third place score

+We did not completely record all of the training parameters used in a few of the earlier nets and as a result had to take our best guess at a few of the parameters used in these nets.
+As a result the score produced by submission.py doesn't exactly reproduce our third place score.
+Instead, it results in a slightly higher score of 0.98001.
+In addition, despite setting the random seed, we have observed some differences between different machines, perhaps due to the underlying hardware.
+As a result, rerunning this code may result in slightly different scores, although they should be quite close.

 ## 6.4 Making predictions on new data

 To make a prediction on a new test set, one would simply make a new test